Adventure Tools

 Tips for Using Heroclip and Utility Straps:

-• Heroclip: Use the Heroclip to hang your gear from trees while docked on the shore, beams in your garage to store it, or nearly any other surface when not in use.
+• Heroclip: Use a Large Heroclip to hang your paddleboard and gear from trees to keep it off the sand, from beams in your garage for storage, or from nearly any other surface when not in use.
 Its rotating hook makes it versatile and easy to use.

 • Utility Straps: Secure your gear to the board using Utility Straps.
 Loop the strap around the board and gear, secure the buckle, and tighten.